 Please be careful when using these routes as in places some may be in poor condition, with loose stones and uneven surfaces.
 Make sure that you wear suitable shoes, always carry enough water and have with you a hat, sunscreen, a mobile phone and a first aid kit.

-Where there are things of special interest on the walk, such as a spring head, a stone bridge, a church, an old mill, one of the stunning views and so on, these are pointed out on the walk and walkers are given time to stop and enjoy.
+Where there are things of special interest on the walk, such as a spring head, a stone bridge, a church, an old mill, one of the many stunning views etc, these are pointed out on the walk and walkers are given time to stop and enjoy.

 During the autumn, winter, spring and early summer, walks are arranged during the day time.
 However, some early summer and autumn walks may be arranged for the early morning or early evening to avoid the strong sun.